Lebanese Tabbouleh Salad (Tabouli)

 Instructions

-• Place all chopped ingredients into a large salad bowl.
-Pour the soaked bulgur mixture over chopped vegetables and gently mix to ensure even coating with dressing.
+• Place the chopped ingredients into a large salad bowl.
+Add the fine bulgur wheat.
+Pour the dressing and toss well to combine.

 Video